Do You Need An Academic Boost?

-The King's College Tutoring Program creates an atmosphere for success through student-to-student assistance.
-Students gain feelings of independence and active-learning, and put to use effective learning habits.
+The King's College Tutoring Program creates an environment for success, providing student-to-student assistance through individual and scheduled evening drop-in tutoring.
+Students build independence and effective learning habits through active-learning.
 The tutoring also provides course-content assistance to students free of charge in most disciplines.

-The program utilizes two tutoring modalities: scheduled small group sessions and individual tutoring.
+The program utilizes two tutoring modalities: scheduled evening drop-in tutoring sessions and individual tutoring.

 This option is designed for specific high demand courses.
-Some students simply drop in once or twice to meet with a tutor and get answers to specific questions or for help with specific assignments.
-Some students build a relationship with an individual tutor and go to sessions on a weekly basis.
+Students may drop in and get answers to specific questions or receive help with specific assignments from an individual peer-tutor.
+Some students build a relationship with atutor and meet with them on a weekly basis.
+No appointment is necessary.

 - You may stay as long as you need or until the session is over.